Skip to content Skip to sidebar Skip to footer

 Software diagnostics capability✅ Factory-integrated❌ Limited or unavailable

 Choosing a Tesla-certified collision center ensures your vehicle is repaired to the exacting standards set by the manufacturer.
 Certified shops have invested in the equipment, training, and licensing needed to work on Tesla vehicles safely and correctly.
-Learn more about why repair certifications matter.

 Common Tesla Repairs That Require Certification